Posts Tagged ‘title’

 Capital letters

-I suspect the increased use of SMS and chat shorthand is a major factor, but it seems that many people aren’t sure about when to use capital letters.
+I suspect the increased use of SMS and chat shorthand is a major factor, but it seems that many people aren’t sure about when to use capital letters in their writing.
 So here is a quick summary of when to use a capital letter:

 • for the word I – this word must always be written as a capital letter, to do otherwise looks out of place and attracts attention to the lack of attention to detail.
 As part of an SMS message, I might accept it, but I leave websites where they repeatedly use a lower case i